GDDevTools/devtools-protocol/GDP_Domains_Reference.md

 </tbody>
 </table>

-### Level.`deleteSavedLevel`
+### Level.`deleteLevel`
-Delete a saved online level.
+Delete a level.
 Asks the user before doing so and returns an error if the user rejects the request.

 <table>
 <thead>